 They said it

-Following are some of North Idaho lawmakers’ votes from the past week:
+Here are highlights of North Idaho lawmakers’ votes in the past week:

 If WE can do it: Senators approved a memorial on a 29-5 vote urging Congress to adopt a balanced budget amendment.
 Voting in favor were Sens.
 Tim Tucker, D-Porthill; Clyde Boatright, R-Rathdrum; and Gordon Crow, R-Hayden.
 Voting against were Sens.
 Mary Lou Reed, D-Coeur d’Alene; and Marguerite McLaughlin, D-Orofino.

 Just one word: A divided Senate Education Committee voted 4-3 to introduce a bill by Sen. Rod Beck, R-Boise, changing “shall” to “may” to allow school boards to refuse to negotiate with unions over teacher contracts.
 Sens.
 Tim Tucker, D-Porthill, and Gary Schroeder, R-Moscow, voted against.

 Leave us alone: A memorial demanding the federal government stop making mandates on states beyond those specifically spelled out in the constitution passed the Senate 27-7 and now goes to the House.
 Voting in favor were: Republicans Boatright and Crow.
 Voting against were: Democrats McLaughlin, Reed and Tucker.